MeikaFreckelton/MidnightSnack/docs/README.md

 - Game asks if the user is ready to begin, by pressing 'y' or 'n'.
 - if 'n' is pressed, game ends.
 If 'y' is pressed, game begins.
 - Additionally, throughout the game, promts will appear, giving further specific instructions.
-- The user will use the arrow keys to navigate through the game, the user will also be able to enter "q" to quit and exit the game and "r" to restart the game.
+- The user will use the arrow keys to navigate through the game, the user will also be able to enter "q" to quit.
 - If errors are raised during gameplay, they will be handled by the program and an appropriate error message will be displayed to the user.
   - For example, if the user accidentally presses something other than an arrow key during the navigation it will print "Not an arrow key, try again".